giladju/giladju.github.io/_posts/2017-01-30-tools-of-the-trade.markdown

 grep -r ERROR .
 ```

-It would take a long time and might yeild reduandant results
+It would take a long time and might yield redundant results

 So let's search, only in the log files: